 You may feel like the other party has a leg up on you by filing first.
 Not necessarily.
 You can catch up quickly if you take the right steps.
 But it is an adversarial process with critical deadlines.
 Do not sit back and do nothing.
 Protect your rights.

-STEP TWO: PREPARE YOUR RESPONSE
+PREPARE YOUR RESPONSE

 You will want to complete a Response.

 Use the format discussed in sections 1(g), (h) and (i) above to admit, deny, correct or state that you lack information sufficient to admit or deny an allegation.
 You can also add information and seek relief not stated or sought in the Petition.

 Some attorneys counsel their clients to skip the Response to save the filing fee.
 I do not think this is a good idea unless you are a Co-Petitioner or already agree with everything in the Petition.
 Even then, be wary.

 I handled a divorce in which the opposing party did not ask for maintenance in his Response to a Petition.
 Months later, at hearing, he asked for maintenance.
 The judge denied maintenance simply by saying the party did not seek it in the Petition.
 This is NOT to say you will be this lucky in fighting maintenance at final orders.
 It IS a warning of what might happen when you do not submit a Response.

 If you cannot afford the filing fee and are in poverty, you can file an Affidavit of Indigency to avoid the court fee.

 You do NOT as a rule need to verify your Response before a notary.
 Simply signing it is enough.
 Make sure your address and contact information are accurate and legible.
 The court will use it to mail court papers to you.